Silly-Development/Payment-Selector-Bot/README.md

 # Discord Payment Selector Bot
-A simple discord bot made for selecting preferred payment method
+A simple discord bot made for selecting preferred payment method.
+Lots of this bot uses basic code that has been taken from the discord.js docs
 # Contributing:
 Make a pull request and we will check over it!